 A Coruña is a busy and attractive city at the very tip of Galicia.
 This is a perfect place to enjoy a gentle stroll around the streets and avenues, where it is possible to discover Roman architecture as well as more modern innovative buildings.
 The atmosphere in the many magnificent town squares is excellent and full of the joy of life on a hot summer’s day.
 Outside the town centre the beaches, the marina, the fishing port and the commercial port still play a very important role for the people of A Coruña.

 Welcome to Alicante – the friendliest city in Spain!
-Alicante past present and future.
+Alicante: past, present and future.
 Different civilizations have passed through these lands, leaving their mark which can be seen in all corners of this emblematic city.
 All of this adds to the appeal of this modern city with a primary focus on tourism, but also a special interest in industry and commerce.
 Alicante, situated on the coast of the Mediterranean Sea, offers not only a great variety of services but also a wide range of cultural activities, with its museums, its festivals and its nature areas, in particular the Island of Tabarca (Mediterranean Marine Reserve).
-Alicante’s well-known climate and beaches make this a perfect city for spending a few pleasantly relaxing days away from it all.

 Ringed by mountains and crowned by a spectacular fortress, Spain’s sunniest city mixes shopping centres and tapas bars with a medieval old town of narrow streets and tranquil squares.
 Along the coast you can find fishing villages, popular resorts and the secluded beaches and wild landscape of the Cabo de Gata-Nijar Natural Park.
 The desert locations of countless ‘spaghetti westerns' lie inland.